-A visitor to FSM’s middle school might take in a lively book group discussion, an exploration of a peer writing critique, solar car testing, a music composition performance, or a math and science field trip to the river.
+A visitor to FSMN’s middle school might take in a lively book group discussion, an exploration of a peer writing critique, solar car testing, a music composition performance, or a math and science field trip to the river.

-FSM provides a robust academic program guided by national standards and taught by talented teachers.
-In the fifth grade, FSM students move from having a main classroom teacher to having three core teachers in humanities, math, and science.
+FSMN provides a robust academic program guided by national standards and taught by talented teachers.
+In the fifth grade, FSMN students move from having a main classroom teacher to having three core teachers in humanities, math, and science.
 They continue to have specialist-taught classes two to three times a week in physical education, Spanish, music, and visual arts.
 Middle school students participate in the statewide History Day and Science Fair competitions in alternating years.